molikto/mlang/README.md

 under major renovation.

-* should we design a new value with type annotations?
-    * don't use type directed conversion checking anymore, should lambda be headless?
-    * proper reify without null hacks?
-* finally fix how restriction is implemented ─ I think I know now, except for meta ─ figure it out
 * re-implement hcoms
 * re-implement new glue/unglue
 * implement new up
+* should we design a new value with type annotations?
+    * don't use type directed conversion checking anymore, should lambda be type annotated?
+    * ~~proper reify without null hacks?~~

 ---------------